 Singing is a great way to express emotions and enjoy people of all ages.
-Our facilities have regular sing-along sessions, which are a lot of fun for residents.
+Our facilities have regular sing-along sessions and other fun activities for aged care residents.

 We also have house concerts as part of music therapy, where residents can listen to live music performances.